i2p/i2p.www/i2p2www/spec/proposals/144-ecies-x25519-aead-ratchet.rst

 ``````````````````````````
 This is in the header in Signal, we put it in the payload,
 and it is optional.
 We don't ratchet every time.
+For typical usage patterns, Alice and Bob each ratchet a single time
+at the beginning.

 .. raw:: html